 “What is Newton’s second law?” science teacher Christine Fahey asks a small group gathered at one table.

 “It’s the relationship between mass and force and acceleration,” comes the quick answer from one student.

 “When mass goes up, acceleration goes down,” adds another.

 The students are deep into exploring this fundamental physical principle, with small groups rotating through several different ways of exploring the concept.
 At the beginning of the class, Fahey had worked through a variety of problems, solving for force, acceleration and mass.
 “You have to figure out what you’re looking for, figure out what you’re given and establish an equation,” she explained.

-As they put that challenge into practice, one group is watching a video, with pauses along the way to answer imbedded questions.
-At the end they’ll complete a survey of the material.
+As they put that challenge into practice, one group is watching a video, with pauses along the way to answer embedded questions.
+At the end, they’ll complete a survey of the material.

 A second group reads short comprehension paragraphs followed by questions.
 “This gives this a reading analysis of the equation,” explains Aidan, who has already completed the video section.

 At another station, “Study Island” drills with straight problems—and the chance to play a video game following correct answers.
 Answers done perfectly, Sarah has successfully completed her studies and is playing a game called Lunar Rally.
 “This one is the most fun, because of the games,” she says.

 When students are finished at Study Island, they can complete other work or look at a report on gravity, space and the human body published by NASA this year.